digital-asset/docs.daml.com/docs/2.6.0/docs/deploy-daml/infrastructure-architecture/ha-and-scaling/understanding-ha.rst

 The table below shows estimated downtimes for a number of given availability levels.

-.. list-table:: Availablility calculator table
+.. list-table:: Availability calculator table
    :widths: 14 14 14 14 14 14 16
    :header-rows: 1